Make-Magazine/makehub/wp-content/plugins/vimeography-developer-bundle/vimeography-themes/vimeography-hero/readme.txt

 Heck yeah!
 Use the appearance editor to change your theme's style so that it matches your site perfectly.

 == Changelog ==

-= 2.1.1 =
-* Fixes bug with background close and close button on all modals in Firefox
-* Adds default font size to search box
-* Bump compatibility to WordPress 5.5

-= 2.1 =
-* [New] Show number of search results in message after query is performed.
-* Update theme dependencies to latest versions
-* Add `fitvidsignore` attribute to player to prevent fitvids intervention
-* Add support for loading "unlisted" videos in Pro
-* Improve error message with link to docs on video load error
-* Bump compatibility to WordPress 5.4

-= 2.0.7 =
-* [Tweak] Thumbnails are now lazy loaded by default
-* [Tweak] Hide the spinner if a search returns no results
-* [Tweak] Unload the video player before loading a new video in it

 = 2.0.6 =
 * [Fix] Ensure scroll to top targets current gallery player
 * [Fix] Introduce fallback for when source video downloads are unavailable